dell/csm-docs/content/v3/csidriver/features/powermax.md

 ## Custom Driver Name

-Starting from version 1.3.0 of the driver, a custom name can be assigned to the driver at the time of installation.
+Starting from version 1.3.0 driver, a custom name can be assigned to the driver at the time of installation.
 This enables installation of the CSI driver in a different namespace and installation of multiple CSI drivers for Dell PowerMax in the same Kubernetes/OpenShift cluster.

 To use this feature, set the following values under `customDriverName` in `my-powermax-settings.yaml`.
 - Value: Set this to the custom name of the driver.